Lullabot/windup/README.md

 # Windup

 A starter theme for Drupal.
 It's pretty light.
+It's made to be cloned and then hacked, please don't use me as a base theme!

 ## Installation